Terms and conditions that will protect your business

 The law in these T&C is largely common law that deals with the basics of contracts: offer, acceptance, price and payment, delivery, returns, dispute resolution, liabilities and risk.
 Provided you comply with the law, you can set the commercial terms you like.

-Where your end customer is a consumer, you need to comply with the Consumer Contracts (ICAC) 2013 Regulations and the Consumer Rights Act 2015.
+Where your end customer is a consumer, you need to comply with the Consumer Contracts (ICAC) 2013 Regulations, the Consumer Rights Act 2015 and Alternative Dispute Regulations 2015.
 Therefore, whether you are a marketplace site or a direct seller, we have included relevant provisions in our templates that enable you to comply with the law and run your business seamlessly.

 Where your customer is a business person, our templates allow you to comply with the Sale of Goods Acts (1979 and 1994).